thethythy/Mnemopwd/README.md

 See [OpenSSL] (https://www.openssl.org "OpenSSL Homepage") web site for more information.

-Require Python3.4 or newer, OpenSSL, GNU/Linux or Mac OS X
+Require Python 3.4.4 or newer, OpenSSL, GNU/Linux or Mac OS X

 Always use the last version for security.